joelchrono12/joelchrono12.ml/_posts/2023-12-11-my-favorite-podcasts-of-2023.md

 Maybe this year I will actually follow up on my promise of doing a "My favorite _blank_ of 2023" series, unlike in 2022, so here we go!

-I decided to write a couple different lists instead of what I did last year.
+I decided to write a couple different lists instead of what I did last year where I just shared 5 podcasts and called it a day.

 # Most played podcasts

-These are just the stats I got from AntennPod, they are the podcasts I listened to the most for a variety of reasons.
+These are just the stats I got from AntennaPod, they recently launched AntennaPodEcho, their response to Spotify Wrapped, and I really liked it.
+Here are the podcasts I listened to the most for a variety of reasons.
 Neither of them are bad at all, so you might enjoy them!

 ## 5. Trash Taste

 Time played: 52 hours.

-This show is some of the funniest stuff I listen to regularly, hosted by 3 YouTubers (CDawg, the Anime Man and Garnt) living in Japan, they usually just talk about a variety of topics like japanese culture, videogames, traveling, random life stories and also anime and manga.
+This show is some of the funniest stuff I listen to regularly, hosted by 3 YouTubers (CDawg, the Anime Man and Garnt) living in Japan, they usually just talk about a variety of topics including, but not limited to: Japanese culture, videogames, traveling, random life stories, anime and manga, among other things.

 ## 4. Retro Game Time Machine

 Time played: 62 hours

-This podcast is hosted by two strangers from the internet, AndyTheAndroid and MashTheNewton, they just talk about one game per episode and have little sections for questions and current news, I enjoy their videos and they can be quite nice.
-I do think their discussions don't last as long or don't go as deep as I would like, but its still a fun show for me while I do chores and even go to sleep.
+This podcast is hosted by two strangers from the internet, AndyTheAndroid and MashTheNewton, they just talk about one game per episode and have little sections for questions, current news and what they've been playing.
+They also talk about what was going on at the time of the game's release, which is always amusing.
+I do think their discussions about the games themselves don't last as long or don't go as deep as I would like, but it's still a fun show for me while I do chores and prepare to sleep.

 ## 3. Dungeons and Daddies

 Time played: 85 hours

 This is the show I put the most attention to, because it is episodic and has a plot that keeps going every episode.
 This is a Dungeons and Dragons podcast and the second season features the grandsons of the first season's protagonists.
-I have to say the second session went a little too dark at times but I'm still enjoying it nonetheless and listening to it makes me laugh like crazy everytime, it makes me somewhat annoyed because I end up laughing out loud during the bus trips to work and I feel like everyone stares at me because of it.
+I think they went a little too dark for my taste this time around, during a certain period, but they recently went back to being more light-hearted and I'm enjoying it a lot again.
+This show doesn't fail to make me laugh like crazy; it makes me somewhat annoyed, since I feel like I get stared at during the bus trips to work because of it.
 Regardless, great hosts and great moments to be had on this one.

 ## 2. Into The Aether